Decluttering Family Photos: A Simple Guide to Letting Go

 Before you begin the decluttering process, take a moment to set your clear intentions.
 Ask yourself why you want to declutter and what you hope to achieve.
 Perhaps you seek a more peaceful living space and a greater sense of clarity.
 Maybe you feel like connecting with the memories that truly matter.

-Make a clear and concise goal and your goal will create a roadmap.
-This will ensure that each decision aligns with your ultimate goals.
+Make a clear and concise goal to ensure that each decision aligns with your ultimate goals.
 I write my goal out because when I get distracted I can easily lose sight of my intentions.
+Make a goal to keep only the most precious photos that hold the best memories.

 How to Declutter old family photos